pressable/pressable-microchaos-cli/README.md

 node build.js
 ```

+A PHP build script (build.php) is also available but deprecated and will be removed in a future version.

 This will generate a fresh single-file version in the `dist/` directory, ready for distribution.
 The build script:

 1. Extracts all component classes